 Who is eligible to participate?

 Des Moines University faculty, staff, students, alumni and residents.
-All students, faculty, and residents are encouraged to develop research projects to be presented at the Symposium.
+All students, faculty, and residents are encouraged to develop research projects to be presented at the activity.
 External researchers and health professionals from the Des Moines area and surrounding medical and scientific community are also invited to participate.

 Do abstracts need to be lab research only or are case reports/clinical work/literature reviews allowed to be submitted as well?